Benedicta-Onyekwere/aws-bootcamp-cruddur-2023/journal/week6.md

 --command "/bin/sh" \
 --interactive
 ```
-- Re-named the `connect-to-service` to `connect-to-backend-flask` in the `backend-flask/bin/ecs` folder and updated the file.
+- Renamed the `connect-to-service` to `connect-to-backend-flask` in the `backend-flask/bin/ecs` folder and updated the file.
 - connect-to-backend-flask
 ```sh
 #! /usr/bin/bash